Introduction

 Scientific or Theoretical Perspective

 Research in behavioral economics and psychology also supports the importance of fiduciary responsibilities.
 Studies have shown that trust and transparency are critical factors in successful professional relationships.
-When agents adhere to their fiduciary duties, they build credibility and foster long-term client satisfaction, which can lead to repeat business and positive referrals.
+When agents adhere to their fiduciary duties, they build credibility and build long-term client satisfaction, which can lead to repeat business and positive referrals.

 Common Mistakes or Misunderstandings